pacuna/dckerize/README.md

     $ vagrant up

-Vagrant will pull the ubuntu trusty image, the necesary docker images and set the shared folder for development.
+Vagrant will pull the ubuntu trusty image, the necessary docker images and set the shared folder for development.

-Once finished, run:
+Once finished, run

     $ vagrant ssh
     $ cd /APP_NAME